rakutentech/ios-miniapp/USERGUIDE.md

 | RASProjectSubscriptionKey    | String  | `Set your MiniApp subscription key`                             |NO       |`none`   |
 | RMAAPIEndpoint               | String  | `Provide your own Base URL for API requests`                    |NO       |`none`   |
 | RMAHostAppUserAgentInfo      | String  | `Host app name and version info that is appended in User agent.
 The value specified in the plist is retrieved only at the build time.` |YES      |`none`   |

+<a id="setting-admob"></a>Additionally, if you support Google ads with `MiniApp/Admob` subspec, you need to configure Google ads framework as advised into this [documentation](https://developers.google.com/admob/ios/quick-start)

 If you don't want to use project settings, you have to pass this information one by one to the `Config.userDefaults` using a `Config.Key` as key: